ibm-bluemix-mobile-services/bms-clientsdk-cordova-plugin-core/README.md

 ## Video tutorials

-Below videos demonstrate how to install and use the Cordova Plugin for the IBM Bluemix Mobile Services Core SDK in iOS and Android applications.
+The following videos demonstrate how to install and use the Cordova Plugin for the IBM Bluemix Mobile Services Core SDK in iOS and Android applications.

 <a href="https://www.youtube.com/watch?v=AbUpUjP9wmQ" target="_blank">
 <img src="ios-video.png"/>